eugenewebdevs/workshops/workshops-2019/README.md

 Our goal with these workshops is to expose these technologies to web developers that might have yet to dive into this new chapter of the web.

 The content of these workshops is entry level.
 There will be members of the Eugene Web Devs community on hand to help out with questions.
-All code will be provided.
+Code samples will be provided.

 Attendance to the workshops is free.
 Any use of AWS will be within the free tier so that participants will be able to use these services at no cost.